decentraland/decentraland-rpc/README.md

 ]
 ```

-Then run the following command:
+The following command runs the "webpack" kind of task:

 `decentraland-compiler build.json`

-To run in watch mode:
+It can also be run in watch mode:

 `decentraland-compiler build.json --watch`

 To use custom loaders (Webpack builds only) refer to https://webpack.js.org/concepts/loaders/#inline

-## Copyright info
+## Licence

 This repository is protected with a standard Apache 2 licence.
 See the terms and conditions in the [LICENCE](https://github.com/decentraland/decentraland-rpc/blob/master/LICENSE) file.